What questions are in the application form?

 If you need the form in another format, please contact email@example.com

-For returning acts there is a performance fee of £35 to perform; for new acts it is £40 (this will need to be transferred or sent by cheque).
+For returning acts there is a registration fee of £35; for new acts it is £40.
+Your fee will need to be transferred or sent by cheque.

-There is also a £100 deposit that can be given to us in the form of a cheque; this will only be cashed if you pull your show out of the Fringe after the programme has already gone to print.
+There is also a £100 deposit that can be given to us in the form of a cheque; the cheque will only be cashed if you pull your show out of the Fringe after the programme has already gone to print.
 If you’re unable to send a cheque, then we will need the £100 transferred along with your performance fee.